If you are looking for simple no carve pumpkin ideas, try this confetti option with Mod Podge. So easy even a kid could do it!

 My brothers and I were excited until he opened it up.
 The smell and the squishy insides were enough to make us run squealing!

 And this project fits into that category.
 The only choice you need to make is your favorite paint and tissue paper colors.
-Learn more below.
+Learn how to decorate a pumpkin with Mod Podge below.

 Gather These Supplies